Financial Aid for Military Students

 Students who are affiliated with the military need to submit the Military Supplemental Form in order to complete their financial aid application.
-Download the Military Supplemental Form (2014-15) and submit the completed form to Financial Aid Office.
+Download the Military Benefits Form (2015-16) and submit the completed form to Financial Aid Office.

 Note: Please retain copies of all LES statements to verify BAS and/or COLA benefits received.

 Students must be enrolled in a degree seeking program and must take at least 6 credits in order to be eligible for federal loans.
 Students must take at least 12 degree applicable credits to be considered full-time for financial aid purposes.
-Classes less than 10 weeks may or may not qualify for financial aid.
-All charges for interim courses are the sole responsibility of the student and will NOT be covered by financial aid.
+Students attending 8B classes may not receive their financial aid until the start of the 8B session.
 MIL and AIR classes for ROTC students will not be included for financial aid purposes unless they satisfy a degree requirement as verified by an academic advisor.
-Also, certificate and repeat coursework may not be eligible for financial aid.
+Also, certificate and repeat coursework will not qualify for financial aid.
 Please contact the Office of Financial Aid for more information.

 Change of Status

 If you change your status (Full time to Part time and vice versa) you must contact the financial aid office as the change may affect your financial aid.